EricW1996/SteinerSolver/README.md

-# StenierSolver
+# SteinerSolver

-Code and some dataset for StenierSolver.
+Code and some dataset for SteinerSolver.

-StenierSolver is a deep reinforcement learning model to solve Euclidean Steiner tree problem.
+SteinerSolver is a deep reinforcement learning model to solve Euclidean Steiner tree problem.

 ## File
 /attention_completeV1.3.1 is the code for the deep reinforcement learning model.